 Seek clarification if the information presented is posing problems in understanding.
 Never hesitate to question the information if found faulty.
 Try alternative or information presented by others too while analyzing.

 Reason thoroughly using all the knowledge available to you on the matter.
 Detect inconsistencies and common mistakes in reasoning and rectify them.

-Draw inferences or conclusions that are supported or justified by evidence and evidence only.
-Judge according to established professional or scientific rules or criteria using only scientific methodology.
+Draw inferences or conclusions that are supported or justified by genuine evidence and evidence only.
+Judge according to established professional or scientific rules or criteria using only scientific methods and methodology.

 You should have complete clarity and perspective about the information after analyzing it thoroughly.
 Fuzzy or hesitative conclusions denote erroneous process.
 You should be able to transfer this to others with precision too.